medialize/ally.js/docs/contributing/testing.md

 > TODO: The tests should be run automatically via [TravisCI](https://theintern.github.io/intern/#ci-travis)

-## Locally Running Unit Tests In The Browser
+## Locally running unit tests in the browser

 You can run the unit tests in any browser by navigating to the following URL (replacing `${host}` and `${path}` accordingly):